-During 2009, annual compensation for directors, other than Mr. Marshall, consisted of cash compensation and deferred compensation as follows: annual retainer, meeting attendance fees and Deferred Share Units ("DSUs").
+During 2010, annual compensation for directors, other than Mr. Marshall, consisted of cash compensation and deferred compensation as follows: annual retainer, meeting attendance fees and Deferred Share Units ("DSUs").
 Each of these components is described in more detail below.

-The following table describes the director compensation structure in place during 2009 as compared to the previous two years:
+The following table describes the director compensation structure in place during 2010 as compared to the previous two years and the current fee structure effective 1 January 2011: